Skip to main content

 Note for UTOR Users

-- When using UTOR, two candidate IDs usually appear.
+• When using a UTOR connection, two candidate IDs usually appear.
 Try each one to determine the correct ID.

 Reference Configuration: